Lake Highland Preparatory School: History

 Classes began on September 9, 1970, with 325 students in grades 1 to 12, including 23 seniors.
 None were black.
 Tuition was $425 per semester ($ in today's dollars).

 In March 1971, Chairman Guernsey announced that a fundraising drive had brought $300,000 in donations and pledges, that applications for enrollment were coming in so quickly that the student body might have to be capped at 800, and that tuition would increase to $550 per semester.
 He added that the junior college would close in August 1971, leaving the entire 26-acre campus to the prep school.

 O'Hara left the headmaster's post after a year, as did his successor, Lowell Keene.

 In 1972, the school found the man who would lead it into its second decade.
 As superintendent of Orange County Public Schools, James Higginbotham had resisted court orders to desegregate Robinswood Middle School and Carver Middle School.
 In May, Higginbotham resigned his county job to accept the newly created post of LHPS president.
 On his first day in his new job, he gave a speech in which he denounced the court order desegregating public schools, saying that "an era was dying" because of "legalistic do-gooders."

 In 1976, a school spokesperson said black students were welcome, but none had ever applied or enrolled.

 In 1981, Guernsey stepped down as board chairman.
 He was succeeded by Charles E. Bradshaw Jr., who had joined the board of the whites-only junior college in the late 1960s and subsequently helped lead the drive to establish the prep school.
 Bradshaw would serve as chair until 2005.
 The Upper and Lower School campus was renamed for him in 2011.

 Higginbotham died in office in 1982; he was succeeded as school president by Charles Millican, founding president of what is today University of Central Florida.
-The current president is James McIntyre, hired in 2022.
-He replaced Alfred Harms Jr., a retired vice admiral.
+Alfred Harms Jr., a retired vice admiral, became president in 2017.